 Utah Jazz vs. Los Angeles Lakers: How to Watch

-Los Angeles is clearly clicking right now, and if Doncic gets thrown into the mix, opposing defenses will have to take extra care to contain their explosive attack.
+On Wednesday, the Jazz will try and not have a duplicate performance, and hopefully stop the Lakers' pending season series sweep, as they're up 3-0 on Utah across the year.

-The Jazz have already faced off against the Jazz twice this season, being on the losing end of both.
-On Monday, they'll look to right the ship in what could be a tough assignment.
+The Jazz are mainly healthy, with the only entries on the injury report being Collin Sexton and new addition K.J.
+Martin, who's still working through conditioning.
+Due to Sexton's absence, expect Jordan Clarkson to remain as the starter in place, or perhaps Keyonte George will return to his role in the starting backcourt if Will Hardy wants to make a shift.

-With that, here's everything to know ahead of the Jazz's third battle of the season vs. the Lakers.
+With that, here's everything else you need to know ahead of the Jazz's Wednesday night contest vs. the Lakerws.

 Utah Jazz vs. Los Angeles Lakers